 Where you’ll be working: Henry Rongomau Bennett Centre, Waikato Hospital

-The details: Fixed term for 12 months – 80 hours per fortnight – Monday to Friday
+The details: Permanent, Full time – 80 hours per fortnight

-We have a new and exciting opportunity for a mental health nurse wishing to advance their career into a leadership role within Puawai Regional Forensic Psychiatric Service.
+We have an exciting opportunity for a mental health nurse wishing to advance their career into a leadership role within Mental Health and Addictions Service.

 About the role:

 The ACNM will work in close collaboration with the charge nurse manager (CNM) to manage and provide leadership support.
 The successful candidate will provide continued clinical coordination and expertise to enable an effective practice environment.
 You will have delegated ongoing responsibilities from the CNM and provide direct care as required and clinical leadership for staff with coaching and supervision.

 This is an excellent opportunity for someone who likes a challenge, has a desire to lead others and make significant changes within an ever changing environment.

 This position will be Monday to Friday; including the requirement to work across both the morning and afternoon shifts.

 • Clinically coordinate, demonstrate and enable an effective practice environment

 • Provide clinical leadership for staff and assist with coaching and supervision

 • Provide clinical leadership within the sphere of acute inpatient nursing practice